Treats migraine headaches. This medicine does not prevent migraines. This medicine is a triptan.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Talk with your doctor if you are using this medicine to treat more than 4 headaches in any 30-day period.
+- Talk with your doctor if you need to treat more than 4 headaches in any 30-day period.

 How to Store and Dispose of This Medicine